-Focuses on foundations in cellular structure, metabolism, and genetics in an evolutionary context.
+Focuses on biological processes with a chemical foundation, including macromolecules, cellular structure, metabolism, and genetics in an evolutionary context.
 Explores the core concepts of evolution; structure and function; information flow, storage and exchange; pathways and transformations of energy and matter; and systems biology.
-Emphasizes process of science, interdisciplinary approach, and relevance of biology to society.
+Emphasizes the process of science, interdisciplinary approach, and relevance of biology to society.
 Part I of a two-course sequence.
+Assignments require college-level reading fluency, coherent written communication, and basic mathematical skills.
 This is a Passport Transfer course.
 Lecture 3 hours.
-Recitation and laboratory 3 hours.
+Laboratory 3 hours.
 Total 6 hours per week.

-BIO 102 - General Biology II (4 credits)
+BIO 102 General Biology II